 Ingredient Notes:

-- Xanthan Gum or Guar Gum - If your gluten free flour blend doesn't include this, you will need to add one teaspoon in.
+- Xanthan Gum or Guar Gum – You must add one teaspoon if your gluten-free flour blend doesn’t include this.

-- Baking Powder - Use aluminum free.
-Be sure to check Is Baking Powder Gluten Free to see if your brand is on the list.
+- Baking Powder – Use aluminum-free.
+Read Is Baking Powder Gluten Free to see if your brand is on the list.

 - Pumpkin Puree - I do not recommend using pumpkin pie filling.

-- Almond Flour - you can also use almond meal.
-See the FAQ below to see how to make these donuts nut-free.
+- Almond Flour – I like to use Anthony’s Almond Flour because they batch test to ensure it is not cross-contaminated with gluten.
+You can also use almond meal.
+See the FAQ below for instructions on how to make these donuts nut-free.

-- Almond Milk - I used unsweetened almond milk.
+- Non-Dairy Milk – I used unsweetened almond milk.
 You can use this or another non-dairy milk.

 - Pure Vanilla Extract - I do not recommend imitation vanilla in this recipe.